huggingface/Google-Cloud-Containers/examples/gke/tei-deployment/README.md

 gcloud services enable containerfilesystem.googleapis.com
 ```

-Additionally, in order to use `kubectl` with the GKE Cluster credentials, you also need to install the `gke-gcloud-auth-plugin`, that can be installed with `gcloud` as follows:
+Additionally, to use `kubectl` with the GKE Cluster credentials, you also need to install the `gke-gcloud-auth-plugin`, that can be installed with `gcloud` as follows:

 ```bash
 gcloud components install gke-gcloud-auth-plugin